 Finally, the good news

 In April 2018, the House of Representatives passed legislation that would mandate that the FAA set minimum size standards for airline seats.
+Although they may enact the rule to apply only to future aircraft, it’s still a step in the right direction.

 Here are some more travel-related articles you might enjoy from Clark.com: